 Harrod’s core clientele is likely to be highly mobile, hence the airport locations, and also passing through other luxury shopping destinations such as the high-end mall in Singapore where the Harrods boutique is located.

 Although the conventional approach may be to ‘flood’ the top-tier markets before even considering its second wave and ‘wait and see’ counterparts, this isn’t always the best approach.
 Popular Italian-style restaurant chain Olive Garden is one brand that has bucked the trend somewhat when it comes to overseas expansion.
-Like many US chains, it first tried expanding into neighbouring Canada (a top-tier market), where it has since closed some of the branches it initially opened.
+Like many US chains, it first tried expanding into neighboring Canada (a top-tier market), where it has since closed some of the branches it initially opened.

-There are many older US expats in Costa Rica who may appreciate a chain they recognise.
+There are many older US expats in Costa Rica who may appreciate a chain they recognize.
 The chain’s Philippines location is well placed to reach a large number of US expats in Laguna and Cavite provinces.
 Kuwait may be tiny but there are a number of US military bases there as well as other US expats.
 Olive Garden’s approach isn’t as scattergun as you might think – it’s catering to expat Americans in carefully chosen overseas markets.

 Chasing the competition